Sleepytale Logo

 The conductor announced the first stop: Memory Garden.

-Hana’s grandmother had told stories of that place, where forgotten dreams grew like dandelions.
+Hana's grandmother had told stories of this place, where forgotten dreams grew like dandelions.

 The train slowed beside a lake of liquid starlight.

-She took it and stepped onto grass that felt like warm cake.
+She stepped onto grass that felt like warm cake.

-Tears filled Hana’s eyes, but they turned into tiny crystal beads and rolled into the lake, making rings that showed pictures of birthdays she had nearly forgotten.
+Tears filled her eyes, but they turned into tiny crystal beads and rolled into the lake, making rings that showed pictures of birthdays she had nearly forgotten.
+There was the one where she wore the yellow hat.
+There was the one where the cake fell and everyone laughed so hard they forgot to be upset.

 When the train whistle sounded, she ran back, pockets full of glowing seeds that promised to grow into happy memories whenever she felt sad.